Mujahid087/meetX_Assignment/README.md

-Here’s your updated `README.md` with the correct hosted API link:
+Here's the updated `README.md` file with the correct hosted API link and the relevant sections added:

 ---